kupras06/kupras06/README.md

 ### 💻 &nbsp; Somethings About Me :

 Hi, I'm a software developer from India, with 2 years of experience in building web applications.
-I specialize in using Remix, Vue, FastAPI to create robust and efficient solutions for my clients.
+I user Remix, NextJS, Vue, FastAPI to create robust and efficient solutions for my clients.

 ## Certifications